pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

 ### Requirements

 - It requires `PowerShell 7.4.4` or later versions of it.
+You can get it from [here](https://github.com/PowerShell/PowerShell/releases/tag/v7.4.6).
 - Any version of PowerShell prior to that will not be supported.
 - It will work on all major OS like Windows, Linux and Mac, i.e wherever PowerShell 7.4 is supported.
 - Azure functions will need to be upgraded to 7.4